Harsh311003/Attendence_System/README.md

+<h1 align="center">Attendence System Using Face Recoginition</h1>

+## Introduction:
+Face Recoginition is done through image captured by webcam and then matching that image with dataset and attendence gets stored in csv file.

+## Table Of Contents
+- Image capture by webcam
-Face Recoginition And Attendence System
+- Face Recoginition in captured image
-Project made using Python and OpenCv
-It captures the image on webcam and match it with database and stores the attendence in excel sheet You need Pycharm install in your Windows to smoothly run the project on your system
+- Marking attendence in csv file

+## Technology Stack:
+  1) Python
+  2) OpenCV